 Allen School News

-Allen School researchers have coalesced around a set of grand challenges that we are uniquely positioned to address while expanding the frontiers of computing.
+Allen School researchers have coalesced around a set of grand challenges that we and our partners are uniquely positioned to address while expanding the frontiers of computing.

-Universities such as ours are particularly suited to tackling these grand challenges, which call for solutions to be implemented at a societal scale, due to our ability to pursue ambitious, cross-cutting research motivated by the public good.
-And the Allen School is positioned to lead the way by leveraging collaborations across our school, the UW campus, and beyond to tackle complex research problems with proven impact.
+Universities such as ours are particularly suited to tackling these grand challenges due to our ability to pursue ambitious, cross-cutting research motivated by the public good.
+And the Allen School is positioned to lead the way by leveraging our core values of excellence, innovation and collaboration across our school, the UW campus, and beyond to tackle complex research problems with proven impact.

-While we pursue significant and varied research beyond the priorities highlighted below, the grand challenges offer an opportunity to leverage our world-leading expertise and cross-disciplinary collaborations — mobilizing multiple perspectives to advance innovation that benefits society.
+While we pursue significant and varied research beyond the priorities highlighted below, the grand challenges offer an opportunity to leverage our world-leading expertise and multidisciplinary collaborations — mobilizing a variety of perspectives to advance innovation in service to society.

 AI has the potential to increase productivity, enhance creativity, and accelerate discovery.
 It also has the potential to generate unintended consequences for individuals and communities who don’t fit a default user profile.
 AI is already transforming the way many organizations and people work in Washington state owing to the concentration of companies at the forefront of AI development, and the trend is expected to spread.
 Allen School researchers are advancing the state of the art in AI research with an emphasis on open source, open data, and open processes, to enable both deeper, broader scientific understanding and broader participation in designing AI for the needs and preferences of different populations — while mitigating potential harms.